MicrosoftDocs/partner-center-pr.es-es/partner-center/billing.md

 ---
 title: "Facturación | Centro de partners"
-Description: "Como partner de Proveedor de soluciones en la nube, pagarás a Microsoft por período vencido de 60 días las suscripciones basadas en licencia y basadas en uso de tus clientes." ms.assetid: 97F3B1A0-277A-423D-BC8B-2D0056BCD33A
+Description: As a Cloud Solution Provider partner, you will pay Microsoft 60 days in arrears for the license-based and usage-based subscriptions of your customers. ms.assetid: 97F3B1A0-277A-423D-BC8B-2D0056BCD33A
 author: MaggiePucciEvans
-ms.openlocfilehash: 971416c2fc4ac5fdc88cc6f64878bacf0e5b69ad
+ms.openlocfilehash: 1147875ebe6ed9a7cdb95c4d044833c2f9d1ece0
-ms.sourcegitcommit: c65facdf2eea370598bf9a10880239676e047c04
+ms.sourcegitcommit: 2c99458586d7d536f5502317653eb4a43e2fdafc
 ms.translationtype: HT
 ms.contentlocale: es-ES
-ms.lasthandoff: 10/18/2017
+ms.lasthandoff: 11/10/2017
 ---
 # <a name="billing"></a>Facturación